CLOUGH/poe-recipe/README.md

 * `npm run electron:build`: To compile application binary (.exe file)

-## Rationale
-So over the weekend I worked on this app that highlights item in your stash to make the chaos recipe.
-I was trying to use https://github.com/kosace/EnhancePoEApp, it worked initially and then stopped.
-Tried reaching out to the dev but that was unsuccessful and I needed something to automate the process.
-Thus the reason for this app.

 ## Dev Tools
 The app is built use Electron.js and Angular.
 The base of the project was forked from https://github.com/maximegris/angular-electron.